By Dr. Susan E. Brown, PhD

 Whenever a fracture occurs, the rupturing of the tissues generates a tremendous amount of free-radicals, and these can overwhelm the body’s natural antioxidant defense mechanisms.
 In such cases, antioxidants — including vitamins E and C, lycopene and alpha-lipoic acid — may be of benefit.
 Studies suggest antioxidants accelerate fracture healing by suppressing the inflammatory and destructive effects of free radicals on whole-body systems.

-Resolve to eat a cup of berries a day, investigate new recipes that include leafy greens like kale and chard, or add an omega-3 supplement to your diet like the one we offer in our Better Bones Program.
+Resolve to eat a cup of berries a day, investigate new recipes that include leafy greens like kale and chard, or add an omega-3 supplement to your diet like the one we offer in our Better Bones Builder Program.
 All of these steps will help to offset the increased free-radical production that occurs when a bone is fractured.

 #4 Avoid aspirin and ibuprofen